GongJae00/resPyre/README.md

 The main script [run_all.py](run_all.py) drives a three-stage pipeline:

-1. **estimate**: Extract motion-based respiration signals (5 baselines) and pass each through an oscillator head (KFstd, UKF, Spec-Ridge, PLL).
+1. **estimate**: Extract motion-based respiration signals (5 baselines) and pass each through an oscillator head (KFstd, UKF; Spec-Ridge/PLL remain available but are disabled in the default config).
 2. **evaluate**: Consume the oscillator-provided `track_hz` directly while logging full quality diagnostics per trial.
 3. **metrics**: Aggregate medians/variability, emit tables/plots, and persist `method_quality` summaries.